 We added moxiemanager to the system to enable seamless management of files like images, PDFs, and any other form of documents.

-Rating analysis, rating analysis, and feedback generation which takes place in PHP
+Rating analysis and feedback generation which takes place in PHP

 Testing was done on the client’s side

 The client chose Amazon Website Services to host this platform because of its well-built infrastructure with a good balance of performance and security.